 We were moving along the Ghurkas’ trench and were ordered to fix bayonets, so we knew there was to be a charge.
 Having been marching from 12 o’clock we were extremely tired and thirsty, for we had nothing to drink from the evening before, so we did not feel much like charging.8

-The rising sun at their backs revealed a 4 ft. hedge covering the trenches in front.
-To the right, beyond the hedge, the objective - rising ground, covered in scrub - its summit 400 yards away.
+The rising sun at their backs revealed a 4 ft. hedge covering their positions.
+Beyond the hedge their objective Hill 60, covered in scrub with its summit 400 yards away.

 Aug 22; A tragic morning

-Men, some of whom had grown up streets from each other may have been thinking about home.
-There was no time to write to loved ones now though.
+The 18th’s men might have been thinking about home.
+But there was no time to write to loved ones now.

 Joe Maxwell revealed his state of mind passing the cliffs and crags of Gallipoli.
-The same thoughts might have reoccurred as his life flashed before his eyes facing Hill 60.9
+The same thoughts might have have been racing as they prepared to charge.9

 “God! what a damn fool I was to get into this.”